shreyansh-tyagi/java-projects/README.md

 ## *MDC*
 * A Mapped Diagnostic Context, or MDC in short, is an instrument for distinguishing interleaved log output from different sources.
 Log output is typically interleaved when a server handles multiple clients near-simultaneously.
 The MDC is managed on a per thread basis.

+## *Object Mapper*
+* When using JSON format, Spring Boot will use an ObjectMapper instance to serialize responses and deserialize requests.